EiffelFly/developer-experience/README.md

 ### Type safety

-Each Instill AI's recipe construct a pipeline, the pipeline will have input and output and can be called by Instill AI's API.
+Each Instill AI's recipe constructs a pipeline, the pipeline will have input and output and can be called by Instill AI's API.
 This tool will auto-generate the type definition of this pipeline.
 So the developer can use the type definition to write the application code.

 ```
 inst --gen-type -r /path/to/recipe -o /path/to/output